 My reality is that one leg is stronger than the other.
 I grew up depending mostly on my good leg.
 Post polio weakened my strong leg but the compression sped both legs deterioration somewhat that I could not carry my own weight.
 Then, there are my arms which unfortunately never had any real muscles.
 With the compression, I couldn’t even hold a pen in my right hand nor hold a ball with my left.

 I used to joke that exercise was against my religion.
-Well, in some ways, excercise will probably not give me my legs back nor even my hands.
+Well, in some ways, exercise will probably not give me my legs back nor even my hands.
 But I do have a strong neck and a determined brain to be not such a useless burden to others.
-So, I again plea for help to raise the money so that I can be independently mobile.